eiriklv/react-masonry-component/README.md

 #### Usage:

 * The component is bundled with Masonry, so no additional dependencies needed!
-* You can optionally include Masonry as a script tag if the should be any reason for doing so `<script src='//cdnjs.cloudflare.com/ajax/libs/masonry/3.1.5/masonry.pkgd.min.js' />`
+* You can optionally include Masonry as a script tag if there should be any reason for doing so `<script src='//cdnjs.cloudflare.com/ajax/libs/masonry/3.1.5/masonry.pkgd.min.js' />`

 * To use the component just require the module.